 IPython will save your input history when it leaves and reload it next time you restart it.
-By default, the history file is named \$IPYTHONDIR/profile<name>/history.sqlite.
-This allows you to keep separate histories related to various tasks: commands related to numerical work will not be clobbered by a system shell history, for example.
+By default, the history file is named .ipython/profile_name/history.sqlite.

 Autoindent

 IPython can recognize lines ending in ':' and indent the next line, while also un-indenting automatically after 'raise' or 'return'.